Showing posts with label Culture. Show all posts

 Ancient but Accurate Scale

-I didn’t fully appreciate Vecchia Scuola Bolognese as a serious culinary production and training facility until I arrived.
-They do offer a casual half day tourist course with lunch included, but their primary students are those beginning or extending professional careers in Italian pasta and pastry making.
+They did offer a casual half day tourist course with lunch included, but their primary students were those beginning or extending professional careers in Italian pasta and pastry making.

 My hotel in Bologna, Albergo Rossini, was a short portico covered walk from the Vecchia Scuola.
 Class started at 9 AM and lasted about four to five hours.
 The only new students on the day I started were myself and a twenty-four year old Israeli pastry chef who had just completed a four month certification in gelato making.
 He was planning to open his own cafe on a beach in Tel Aviv.